personal photo

 UT CosmicAI Institute

-Research highlights (Google Scholar)
+Research (Google Scholar)

-One central research focus is designing human-centered AI tools to protect information integrity.
+My central research focus is designing human-centered AI tools to protect information integrity.
 By collaborating with diverse stakeholders, such as journalists, fact-checkers, and the public, I help combat mis/disinformation and foster informed public discourse (CSCW25, arxiv24, CSCW24, IPM23).
 My recent research interest expands to AI-accelerated scientific discovery, investigating how using LLMs and agents might influence different research activities, including research ideation and code generation.

 My earlier work focused on service design (TDJ23, SheJi23, IASDR23, IASDR22-2, 22-1, Cumulus21) and information visualization (IwC23, VISAP22).